-The first clash between Lt.
-Gen. Ulysses S. Grant and Robert E. Lee occurred in a dense, secondary growth forest west of Fredericksburg, Virginia known as the Wilderness.
-Fighting erupted late in the morning of May 5, 1864, as Maj.
-Gen. Gouverneur K. Warren's Union Fifth Corps attacked Lt.
-Gen. Richard S. Ewell’s Second Corps on the Orange Turnpike.
-Although the Federal infantry managed to break through at several points, the Confederate line held.
-The battle then shifted to the south as Confederate Lt.
+The first battle between Lt.
+Gen. Ulysses S. Grant and Gen. Robert E. Lee erupted late in the morning of May 5, 1864, as Maj.
+Gen. Gouverneur K. Warren's Union V Corps attacked Lt.
+Gen. Richard S. Ewell’s Second Corps on the Orange Turnpike southwest of the old Chancellorsville battlefield.
+Although Federal infantry managed to break through at several points, the Confederate line held.
+Fighting shifted to the south as Lt.
 Gen. A.P.
-Hill's Third Corps engaged Union Maj.
-Gen. Winfield S. Hancock's Second Corps and elements of Maj.
-Gen. John Sedgwick's Sixth Corps for control of the Orange Plank Road and Brock Road intersection.
+Hill's Third Corps engaged Maj.
+Gen. Winfield S. Hancock's II Corps and elements of Maj.
+Gen. John Sedgwick's VI Corps for control of the Orange Plank Road and Brock Road intersection.
 Darkness brought an end to the fighting with Hancock in firm control of the junction.
-Before daylight on May 6, Hancock attacked west along the Orange Plank Road and smashed through Hill's line.
-Fortunately for Lee, Confederate reinforcements arrived under Lt.
-Gen. James Longstreet arrived in time to stabilize the position.
+At daylight on May 6, Hancock attacked west along the Orange Plank Road and smashed through Hill's line.
+Fortunately for Lee, reinforcements arrived under Lt.
+Gen. James Longstreet in time to stabilize the position.
 A series of Confederate attacks throughout the day pushed back the Union infantry, however, Lee was unable to break the Federal line.
-Rather than retreat, Grant elected to continue the campaign.
-He issued orders on the morning of May 7 to disengage and march to Spotsylvania Courthouse in an effort to get between Lee and Richmond.
+Rather than pull back, Grant elected to continue the campaign.
+He issued orders on the morning of May 7 to disengage and march southeast to Spotsylvania Court House to get between Lee and Richmond.